 Discover how to execute kihon kumite correctly and know the underlying principles so you never worry about "the correct way" ever again — including hidden techniques revealed by sakagami sensei

 December 2018, our trip to the UK was a bit different from the usual.
 We had a private session with Richard Ford Sensei.
 During our training and Karate talk he said: "You have to start somewhere".

-How do you get in the position and distance to actually make it happen?
+You have to get in the position and distance to actually make it happen.